fijimunkii/blog.harrisonpowers.com/_posts/2023-06-06-gcp-persistent-disk-labeling.md

 tags: []
 ---

-# How to deterministically mount persistent disks in Google Cloud

 Adding additional disks to an instance in Google Cloud is straightforward.
 But, what if you want to mount these disks in a specific order?
 Or mount a particular additional disk to a specified folder?
 Using the generic `/dev/nvme..` path relies on the order the disks were attached to the instance.

 The solution to this race condition is by specifying a "device name" when attaching disks.
 Here is an example: